 Praying for and serving our community

 Welcome to the parish of St. Faith’s.
 At this time our usual services and events, centred on the historic church and community of St Cross, are on hold.
 In love and prayer we continue to worship God and serve our neighbour.
-Please contact us if you need help or support, and please join our 9.30am services of Daily Prayer via zoom and Sunday Communion service on You Tube.
+Please contact us if you need help or support and please join our services either in person in the Parish Hall or virtually.

 Rev Philip Krinks,

 Priest in Charge of the Parish of St Faith

 Please note the church building at St Cross is temporarily closed.
 Some in person services have restarted in the Parish Hall, while other services and activities continue online.
 For further information click here

 For the latest Pew Sheet click here

 If you would like to receive regular email updates, please let us know through the contact form on the Contact page

 Parish Hall and facilities

 There’s a lot going on at our Parish Church!